 What is the Water Quality in Delano, California?

-Compared to other US cities over 50,000, Delano water quality ranks in the high range for contamination excluding Lead.
+Compared to other US cities, Delano water quality ranks in the high range for contamination excluding Lead.

 Let’s look closer at what’s in Delano water.